bacpack-system/bacpack-system.github.io/docs/example_usage.md

 # Example usage

-The goal of this document is to demonstrate the use cases defined in [Use Cases](./use_cases.md).
+The goal of this document is to demonstrate some of the use cases defined in [Use Cases](./use_cases.md).
 During this tutorial an example CMake based project will be created.
 This project will use a dependency - another CMake based project.
 The dependency will be built and added to the project using BacPack system.
 Finally the newly created project will be added to BacPack system as an App and built.

 The example project will use `curl` dependency for simply printing a html content of `https://www.example.com` webpage.
 In the following steps, the `curl` Package will be defined and